Headaches In El Paso, TX˚

 Simple Exercises For Posture

 Muscles need blood flow in order for them to function properly and not experience tension and tightness.
 Simply standing at your desk for even a minute can allow blood flow to increase which may save you from feeling head pain.
 One method you can use to remember to give yourself time to stretch and correct your posture is to set up a timer on your phone or computer.
 For every 15 or 30 minutes the timer goes off, the individual should correct the posture of their shoulders if they are being held up to their ears and if they are slumping on their chair.
 Ultimately, every time the alarm goes off, individuals should use this as a healthy reminder to stand up and allow the muscles to reset.
+A chiropractor may recommend a series of exercises to strengthen the body.

 Whiplash Headaches After Car Accident